 With their support, the Council wrote-off the overpayment and cleared all of his rent arrears so that housing benefit was now paying all of his rent.
 Consequently, Matthew and his five dependent children did not become homeless.

-We need your help to raise vital funds for free legal advice charities who support vulnerable people throughout the UK with our fun, virtual fundraising challenge: Go the Extra Mile for Justice.
+We need your help to raise vital funds for free legal advice organisations that support vulnerable people throughout the UK with our fun, virtual fundraising challenge: Go the Extra Mile for Justice.

 It doesn’t matter if you are running, skipping, cycling, walking, or even hopping dressed as a kangaroo, sign up below to ensure that everyone, no matter who they are, can get the vital support of advice agencies at this critical time.

 Firstly, choose how you would like to Go the Extra Mile for Justice.
 This could be walking, running, cycling, hopping, skipping, jumping, or a combination – it’s entirely up to you!

 Once you’ve chosen your method, choose a distance that is a challenge for you.
 This could be 1 mile, 10 miles, 50 miles or more.
 Go at your own pace and in your own way

 Ask friends and family to sponsor a mile each – we’re suggesting a donation of £10 for each mile completed.
 Together we hope to complete 20,000 miles by the end of 2020

 Sign up by clicking your chosen region on the map of the UK.
 We want as many of you as possible to join the challenge!
 You can complete this on your own, with colleagues and friends, or even get the whole family involved.

 On your own, in a team, or with family and friends let’s Go the Extra Mile for Justice

 Here is a poster and a sponsorship form to help you with your fundraising!